Leon-Lam919/simple-springboot/notes.md

 - added email col to db
 - created entity model file called `user.java`
 - created repo file to connect data layer into project

+# 2/12
+- added register page, not showing up on login with button to register and route to that page?